planetis-m/breakout/README.md

 It was done for learning purposes.
 It also incorporates improvements done by me.
 These are explained below.

-## Improvement to the hierarchical scene graph
+## Improvements to the hierarchical scene graph

 As explained by the original authors in their documentation for [backcountry](https://piesku.com/backcountry/architecture#scene)